hashicorp/terraform-provider-azurerm/website/docs/r/windows_function_app.html.markdown

 ---
 subcategory: "App Service (Web Apps)"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_linux_function_app"
+page_title: "Azure Resource Manager: azurerm_windows_function_app"
 description: |-
-  Manages a Linux Function App.
+  Manages a Windows Function App.
 ---

-# azurerm_linux_function_app
+# azurerm_windows_function_app

-Manages a Linux Function App.
+Manages a Windows Function App.

 !> **Note:** This Resource is coming in version 3.0 of the Azure Provider and is available **as an opt-in Beta** - more information can be found in [the upcoming version 3.0 of the Azure Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/3.0-overview).